zdravkov/kendo-docs/api/framework/datasource.md

 ### transport `Object`

 The configuration used to load and save the data items.
-Based on the way of data retrieval the data source is remote or local.
-Remote data sources load/save data from/to a remote end-point (a.k.a. remote service or server).
+A data source is remote or local based on the way of it retrieves data items.

+Remote data sources load and save data items from and to a remote end-point (a.k.a. remote service or server).
+The `transport` option describes the remote service configuration - URL, HTTP verb, HTTP headers etc.
-The `transport` option describes the remote service configuration - URL, HTTP verb, HTTP headers etc. The `transport` option can also be used to implement custom data loading and saving.
+The `transport` option can also be used to implement custom data loading and saving.

 Local data sources are bound to a JavaScript array via the [data](#configuration-data) option.

-#### Example - configure remote service
+#### Example - specify the remote service configuration

     <script>
     var dataSource = new kendo.data.DataSource({